Magnus Millang

-Magnus Millang (born 20 July 1981 in Copenhagen) is a Danish screenwriter, actor, comedian and film director.
-He appeared in Danish TV shows such as Brian Mørk Show, Mørk og Jul, Silat Ninjaen, den2.side and Zulu Gumball.
+Magnus Millang (born 20 July 1981) is a Danish screenwriter, actor, comedian, and film director.
+He has appeared in Danish TV shows such as Brian Mørk Show, Mørk og Jul, Silat Ninjaen, and Zulu Gumball.
 In Dark & Christmas, Millang is best known for his activist character, Basher Henrik, a character who in 2008 had a great life on YouTube.

 Millang is part of the comedy duo Danish Dynamite.
 Here he is best known in the role of the smug real estate agent, Jeppe Kaufmann ("Jeppe K").